EndsOfTheEarth/QueryLite/PreparedQueries.md

 * Syntax is more difficult to understand and can look a bit messey for complicated queries
     * The C# generics required to make prepared queries type safe add complexity to the syntax
+    * C# currently does not support generic parameters for custom operators.
+This means condition syntax (e.g. the `WHERE` clause) cannot use operators like `==` and `!=`
 * Some query features are not supported
     * e.g. In list `IN(@0, @1, @2)` as the number of items in the list can change between executions

 # What Query Type Is Best?

-Generally dynamic queries are a better choice as the C# syntax is easier to write and understand.
+Generally, dynamic queries are a better choice as the C# syntax is easier to write and understand.
 In general a dynamic query will have equivalent or better performance to Dapper when returning a list of objects as the result.
-Query Lite is generally more memory efficient in loading result classes than dapper and that often balances out the initial overhead of dynamically generating a query.
+Query Lite is more memory efficient in loading result classes than dapper and that often balances out the initial overhead of dynamically generating a query.

 If a query is on the 'hot path' and you want to minimise memory allocations then use a prepared query.
-Each query execution will use CPU and memory resources near equlivant to writing a direct ado.net query.
+As a general rule, prepared queries will use almost the equivalent CPU and memory allocation as a direct ado.net query.

 ## Benchmarks